Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 A few points to note here

-• The price mentioned is the Recommended Customer Price, or the Launch Price and does not reflect the actual listing price at the moment.
-The listing price could be lower or higher depending upon the market situation.
+• The price mentioned is the Recommended Customer Price, or the Launch Price, and does not reflect the current listing price.
+The listing price could be lower or higher depending on the market situation.

 Comparing Official CPUs to Newer Gen Models